 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-I've just discovered something amazing: holophonic sound.
-An incredible sound of realism, which will transport you to a beach or under a storm...
+I have just discovered something unheard of: holophonic sound.
+An incredible sound of realism, which transports you on a beach or under the storm...

-It's listening to the headphones, it's the perfect auditory illusion.
-But a demonstration is better than a long geek speech ...
+You can listen to it with headphones, it's the perfect auditory illusion.
+But a demonstration is better than a long geek speech...
 Follow the steps below instead.

 1. Connect a headset to your computer and place the headphones on your little ears.

-2. Click on one of the readers below.
+2. Click on one of the players below.

 3. Close your eyes and let the sound transport you.